beartype/beartype/README.rst

 .. #
 .. #  * `typing.Union`_, enabling .

-.. _beartype.door:

 Beartype Object-oriented API
 ----------------------------

+.. _beartype.door:

 .. # FIXME: Synopsize this in our introduction and cheatsheet, please!
-.. # FIXME: Synopsize class decoration in our introduction and sheatsheet, too!
+.. # FIXME: Synopsize class decoration in our introduction, too!

 Most Python projects only annotate objects with type hints.
 The actual usage of those type hints is left to other projects.